Deborah Lankford, CPDT-KA, ABCDT

 A graduate of the Animal Behavior College, Deborah is a Certified Professional Dog Trainer, Knowledge Assessed (CPDT-KA), a Certified Canine Good Citizen Evaluator, and a member of both the Association of Professional Dog Trainers and the Pet Professional Guild.
 Aware of the continuously evolving field of the study of dogs and how they learn, she attends clinics and seminars all over the country, learning from dog experts such as Patricia McConnell, Jean Donaldson, Ken Ramirez, Susan Garrett, and Kathy Sdao.
 She is a firm advocate of the positive reinforcement approach espoused by these experts and has had outstanding success in applying the wide variety of dog-friendly techniques she has learned.

-Of all the current dog-training gurus, however, Deborah has been most influenced by Karen Pryor, Ian Dunbar, and Pat Miller.
+Of all the current dog-training gurus, however, Deborah has been most influenced by Karen Pryor, Suzanne Clothier, Ian Dunbar, and Pat Miller.
 She attended Karen Pryor’s three-day “Clicker Expo” conferences in 2009, 2011, 2014, and 2018 and also attended Terry Ryan’s five-day Chicken Clicker Camp in 2014.
 (Yes, chickens!)
 Since attending a Pet Professional Guild conference in Florida, she’s become part of the international movement to ban shock collars, in support of the “No Pain, No Force, No Fear” commitment made by current dog trainers.
-Other on-going training sessions she attended include four separate weekend seminars given by Dr. Dunbar, as well as weekend sessions given by Suzanne Clothier, Sue Sternberg, and Pat Miller.
-She has attended conventions hosted annually by the Association of Professional Dog Trainers.
-Most recently she attended a three-day conference/workshop, as a newly recruited trainer for the Hampton Roads Chapter of Pets For Vets, a national organization that pairs veterans with a trained companion dog from a local shelter.
+Other on-going training sessions she has attended include multiple 2 to 4 day seminars given by Ian Dunbar, Suzanne Clothier, Sue Sternberg, and Pat Miller.
+She has attended numerous conventions hosted annually by the Association of Professional Dog Trainers.
 But she finds she learns the most from the dogs she works with, as she applies the techniques and theories she has studied.
 They let her know “what works”; and as her students hear her say all the time, “Dogs do what works!”
 And so does Deborah.

 She considers education an ongoing process, and so she expects to stay abreast of the current “revolution” in dog training techniques, a revolution which is proving that non-aversive training works best.
 But most of all, she wants to help owners and dogs discover all the wonderful things they can do together!